gvwilson/fiction/in-heck/index.md

 "What about bots?"
 Maddy asked loudly.

-The corner of the tiger's mouth quirked.
+The corner of the tiger's mouth quirked up.
 "Miz Roo, I presume?
 Pleased to make your acquaintance."